-3.3.54 Street furniture includes a mixture of Victorian lamp posts and modern streetlamps, road signs, a traditional black & white direction sign, benches and litter bins.
-The area is a busy circulation route and frequently has a high number of parked cars in the disc zone parking bays which line both sides of the road and around the former market place.
+4.4.41 Street furniture includes a mixture of Victorian lamp posts and modern streetlamps, road signs, a traditional black & white direction sign, benches and litter bins.
+The area is a busy circulation route and frequently has a high number of parked cars in the on-street parking bays which line both sides of the road and around the former market place.
 Informal pedestrian crossings and traffic calming ramps have been created using paving stones which is considered more sympathetic to the historic environment than a formal crossing with lights and road markings.

-Figure 50 Cars parked in market place
+Figure 70 Cars parked in the market place

-Figure 51 Informal pedestrian crossing
+Figure 71 Informal pedestrian crossing